Abhishek-2502/EyeSeeU/README.md

 # EyeSeeU

 EyeSeeU is an Automated Exam Proctoring System (AEPS) developed with cutting-edge AI-based algorithms for online exams.
 This comprehensive system is designed to ensure the integrity and security of online examinations.
-The project leverages technologies such as React.js, Redux, Node.js, and TensorFlow.js to offer a feature-rich exam proctoring solution.
+The project leverages technologies such as React.js, Redux, Node.js, TensorFlow.js, etc to offer a feature-rich exam proctoring solution.

 ## Table of Contents